 In many cases, when I disagree with a person’s viewpoints, that person will continue emailing me, attempting to convince me to adopt his/her viewpoints.
 What such a person rarely will do is to cite specific points in my writings and comment why he/she believes that I am in error.
 I have two things to say about this:

 In any case, I sometimes will take the time to comment on material someone has written and has asked me to read, or else has made statements in an email about which he/she has requested that I make comments.
-However, if that person ignores the logic in my comments and continues to bombard me with continual reasons why I should adopt his/her views (especially when that person does not take the time to make constructive, logical comments on explicit points I have made in one of my commentaries or in an email response), I see no reason for our discussion to continue.
+However, if that person ignores the logic in my comments and continues to bombard me with continual reasons why I should adopt his/her views (especially when that person does not take the time to make constructive, rational comments on explicit points I have made in one of my commentaries or in an email response), I see no reason for our dialogue to continue.

 Ted